futoin/web/docs/cid/dev.md

 ## Commands for development

-Below is incomplete list of primary commands used in development.
+Below is list of primary commands used in development.

 ### Standard pipeline